 - Conveyancers are specialists able to deal with residential properties and standard transactions.

 - Solicitors are lawyers qualified to deal with a variety of legal issues, as well as helping with the buying and selling of a house.
-This may be why a solicitor’s quote is higher than a conveyancers.
+This may be why a solicitor’s quote is higher than that of a conveyancer.

 It is generally considered a better option to use a qualified solicitor for more complex transactions.
 This may be required if there are any disputes over land borders or if the sellers are divorcing.
 If the transaction is not as complex, in most instances a conveyancer will be able to handle the job.